My Trans Dino-Witch is finished at last! I’ve been working on her all month.

 Most of all, Catherine the Trans Dino-Witch was inspired by the Degenderettes LGBTQiA flag baseball bats made by Scout Tran.

 Seeing those clear, bright flag stripes pass by in my Instagram feed day after day – seems like queer people are playing a lot of baseball lately, or something – is surprisingly comforting.

 I give back 10% of my Patreon income to young queer and trans cartoonists and comic artists.
 Scout is one of them.
 So is Sam Orchard.
-Because fuck, the only people who have a harder and shittier time making a living as artists (especially comic artists) than women are trans people.
+Because fuck, the only people who have a harder and shittier time making a living as artists (especially as comic artists) than cis women are trans people.